kcech/sentilo-docs-test/docs/catalog_and_maps/administration_console.rst

 partial text contained in the identifier, type, trigger or status field.
-If you want to search for certain trigger type, currently only searching by trigger type’s code is possible (e.g. a search for “GT” would return results in the above screen, whereas a search for “GT(40)” wouldn’t).
+If you want to search for certain trigger type, currently only searching by trigger type’s code is possible (e.g. a search for “GT” would return results in the above screen, whereas a search for “GT(40)” wouldn't).

 |alert_list.png|